Secodis/TSS-WEB/README.md

 ## Types of Requirements

 The requirements in this framework are primarily baseline requirements, suitable for all applications and services.
 Additionally, there are a few requirements specifically for more critical applications.
 These requirements often demand more effort to implement and address risks that may not be significant for all applications.
-To differentiate these, we use the term "assurance level."
+To differentiate these, we use the term [assurance level][A_AC].

 ## SSDLC Requirements